h-larsson/IMAM_TDDMRG/README.md

   Sum       3.50000000      3.50000000                                        3.50000000         3.50000000
  ---------------------------------------------------------------------------------------------------
 ```
-Toward the end of the output, you will also find a similar table except that now the occupancies are calculated with respect to the output MPS resulting from the action of the annihilation operator on the input MPS.
+except that now the occupancies are calculated with respect to the output MPS resulting from the action of the annihilation operator on the input MPS.
 As can be seen, the total occupancy of the 3rd site orbital (HOMO) has been reduced by about one.
 The total number of electrons after annihilation process is seen to be exactly equal to `nelCAS-1`.

-Near the beginning, you can find the information about the quantum numbers of the input and output MPSs.
-In the above simulation, this part looks like
+Near the beginning of the output, you can find the information about the quantum numbers of the input and output MPSs.
 ```
  Quantum number information:
   - Input MPS =  < N=8 S=0 PG=0 >